-The risk of depression after hysterectomy is one of the major consequences that many women are afraid of.
+The risk of depression after hysterectomy is one of the consequences that women may have to cope with.

 Women have a hysterectomy to treat various medical conditions, such as uterine fibroids, endometriosis, pelvic pain, cancer of cervix or uterus and prolapse of the uterus.

 Whatever the reason one needs a hysterectomy, this surgery can take a toll on woman’s emotional health.

 Ranging from fear of loss of fertility and femininity to depression and sadness, women can undergo various types of feelings or emotions after the removal of the uterus.

 Depression after hysterectomy: Why does it occur?

 Loss of fertility:

 According to clinical studies, depression after hysterectomy is more common in women who got their uterus, as well as ovaries, removed.
 The belief that the surgery robbed her of her femininity is the major cause of sadness in women.

 Endorphin or beta-endorphin levels are affected by ovarian hormones estrogen and progesterone.
 Once they remove the ovaries, the level of ovarian hormones decreases, which in turn may affect woman’s emotional and mental stability.